 The Company provides post-retirement health insurance to certain of its retired employees.
 Employees are eligible to participate in the retiree health plan if they retire from active service no earlier than age 60.
 In addition, the employee must have at least 25 continuous years of service with the Company immediately preceding retirement.
 However, any active employee who was at least age 65 as of January 1, 1995, does not have to meet the 25 years of service requirement.
 The Company reserves the right to modify, reduce or eliminate these health benefits.
 The Company has chosen to not offer this post-retirement benefit to individuals entering the employ of the Company after December 31, 2006.
 Employees who are eligible and enroll in the bank subsidiary's group medical and dental health care plans upon their retirement must enroll in Medicare Parts A, B and D when first eligible upon their retirement from the bank subsidiary.
 This results in the bank subsidiary's programs being secondary insurance coverage for retired employees and any dependent(s), if applicable, while Medicare Parts A and B will be their primary coverage, and Medicare Part D will be the sole and exclusive prescription drug benefit plan for retired employees.

-The following is a summary of the components of the net periodic post-retirement benefit cost (credit)(in thousands):
+The net postretirement benefit cost (income) was as follows (in thousands):